NotTo60/NotTo60/README.md

 ## 🎯 Today's Trivia (20.07.2025)

-🚀 **MIND-BLOWING FACT:** One million Earths could fit inside the Sun!
+🚀 **MIND-BOGGLING FACT:** There are more stars in the universe than grains of sand on Earth!

 **Based on this SPACE fact: 'The Sun makes up 99.86% of our solar system's mass!', which statement is TRUE?**